 - Don’t forget that you can only really see half your garden (the rest is underground).

-- Just because your neighbor did it, doesn’t mean it is good.
+- Just because your neighbor did it doesn’t mean it is good.

 - A bunch of things that are too similar will all blend together – contrast everything.
+(Learn how to work with Texture)

 - Think of your favorite dance song (this is one of mine) – now apply that beat to your landscape.
-Your eye should dance like its at a Flo Rida concert as it takes in your garden.
+Your eye should dance like it’s at a Flo Rida concert as it takes in your garden.

 - Experimentation is key to learning – not all experiments are successful (but you still learn something from them).

 - Build your garden off the leading lines of your house to make sure the design fits the architecture.
+Align and scale features with dominant windows and primary architectural features (like the front door) of your home.

 - If you can’t see the destination, that mystery will make the journey to get there more exciting.